Got a news tip? Get in touch with us

 The News Tip form requires you to submit a phone number and email address.
 We will not publish that information, but it will help our editors verify the news tip or seek additional information.
 News tips cannot be submitted anonymously.
 Also, we cannot guarantee news coverage on every tip or story idea.

 The News Tip feature is not for press releases, letters to the editor, obituaries or advertising.
 Please use the normal channels for that content.
-Also, readers may continue to contact journalists directly by phone or e-mail.
+Also, readers may continue to submit tips via email at newstips@nwi.com.
 News Tip is just an additional way for you to communicate with us.

 Be the first to know